richardtallent/vue-simple-calendar/README.md

 Each event shown on the calendar can have the following properties. `startDate` is required, and `title` and `id` are strongly recommended.

 - `startDate` - The date the event starts on the calendar.
 Time of day is currently ignored.
 - `endDate` - The date the event ends on the calendar.
+Time of day is currently ignored.
 Defaults to the same date as `startDate`.
 - `title` - The name of the event shown on the calendar.
 Defaults to "Untitled".
 - `id` - A unique identifier for the event.
 Defaults to a randomly-generated string.
 - `url` - The URL associated with the event.
 If provided, clicking the event opens the URL.
 If not provided, the event is unlinked.